MoonPoet/xaprb-src/content/blog/2014/crossfit-safety.md

 And there's a lot of great writing about what's good about CrossFit, much of it from the good-hearted, honest, knowledgeable coaches and gym owners who soldier on despite the ongoing soap operas and media hype wars.
-They're bringing fitness and health --- and fun --- to people who otherwise don't get enough of it.
+They're bringing fitness and health---and fun---to people who otherwise don't get enough of it.

 ### Summary